Exclusive - TD Bank investment advisor departs after Blackbird shares probe: sources

 Ber, who joined the bank in November 2016, received a check from Blackbird for around C$100,000 about a week after the financing closed, said a source familiar with the situation.

+Blackbird said in the statement that the March payment was for consulting services provided over a three-year period and that the individual was told to disclose the payment to their investment firm.

-The two sources said the payment was made for "consulting services" but TD was not aware of it.
+The two sources said TD was not aware of the payment.

+Blackbird said the payment was accounted for in its third-quarter results and it would continue to investigate the matter.

+Blackbird Chief Executive Garth Braun declined to comment beyond the statement when contacted by Reuters on Thursday.

 "We can confirm that Jeff Ber no longer works with TD Bank Group," TD said in an emailed statement in response to a Reuters request for comment.
 TD is Canada's second-biggest lender.